 Service Overview

 This page contains information about the accessibility of the Canvas platform and has links to documentation about Canvas content accessibility.
 Those who create and share content in Canvas have a responsibility to ensure that content is created and provided in a way that makes it accessible to everyone in the course.
-Additional resources to assist with creating accessible content and designing accessible courses are provided in the Information for Instructors section below.
+Additional resources to assist with creating accessible content and designing accessible courses are provided in the Information for Educators section below.

 Accessibility Topics

-Information for Instructors using Assistive Technology
+- Information for Assistive Technology Users

-Canvas Accessibility Status
+Canvas Feature Accessibility

 Information for Assistive Technology Users